Swendsen-Wang Algorithm on the Mean-Field Potts Model: Proof Approach

-The behavior of $F$ is the basic tool for proving Theorem \ref{thm:main}.
-Recall the earlier discussion of the uniform vector $\u:=(1/q,\dots,1/q)$ and the $q$ permutations of the majority phase $\m:=(a,b,\dots,b)$.
-The following lemma (proved in Section \ref{sec:fixpoints}) provides some basic intuition about the proof of Theorem \ref{thm:main}, see Figure~\ref{fig:F} for a depiction of the various regimes. \begin{lemma} Let $q\geq 3$.
-For the function $F$, \begin{enumerate} \item For $B<\Bu$, $u=1/q$ is the unique fixpoint and it is jacobian attractive. \item For $B=\Bu$, there are 2 fixpoints: $u$ and $a$ where $a$ is defined as in the majority phase $\m$.
+The second lemma studies the behavior of $F$ around the fixpoints and it is the main tool for proving Theorem \ref{thm:main}.
+Recall the earlier discussion of the uniform vector $\u:=(1/q,\dots,1/q)$ and the $q$ permutations of the majority phase $\m:=(a,b,\dots,b)$, where $a>1/q$ is as in Lemma~\ref{lem:psi1local}.
+The following lemma (proved in Section \ref{sec:fixpoints}) provides some basic intuition about the proof of Theorem \ref{thm:main}, as we shall explain shortly.
+A depiction of the various regimes is given in Figure~\ref{fig:F}. \begin{lemma} Let $q\geq 3$.
+For the function $F$, \begin{enumerate} \item For $B<\Bu$, $u=1/q$ is the unique fixpoint and it is jacobian attractive. \item For $B=\Bu$, there are 2 fixpoints: $u$ and $a$.
 Of these, only $u$ is (jacobian) attractive.
-The fixpoint $a$ is repulsive but not jacobian repulsive. \item For $\Bu< B < \Bh$ there are 2 attractive fixpoints: $u$ and $a$ where $a$ is defined as in the majority phase $\m$.
-Both of these are jacobian attractive. \item For $B=\Bh$, both $a$ and $u$ are fixpoints.
-The fixpoint $u$ is (jacobian) repulsive, while the fixpoint $a$ is jacobian attractive. \item For $B>\Bh$, $a$ is the only fixpoint and it is jacobian attractive. \end{enumerate} \end{lemma} The reason that $u$ abruptly changes from a jacobian attractive fixpoint ($B<\Bh$) to a jacobian repulsive fixpoint ($B=\Bh$) stems from the fact that in the regime $B<\Bh$, $F$ is constant in a small neighborhood around $1/q$ (precisely, in the interval $[1/q,1/B]$), which is no longer the case for $B=\Bh$.
+The fixpoint $a$ is repulsive but not jacobian repulsive. \item For $\Bu< B < \Bh$ there are 2 jacobian attractive fixpoints: $u$ and $a$. \item For $B=\Bh$, there are 2 fixpoints: $u$ and $a$.
+The fixpoint $u$ is jacobian repulsive, while the fixpoint $a$ is jacobian attractive. \item For $B>\Bh$, $a$ is the only fixpoint and it is jacobian attractive. \end{enumerate} \end{lemma} The reason that $u$ abruptly changes from a jacobian attractive fixpoint ($B<\Bh$) to a jacobian repulsive fixpoint ($B=\Bh$) stems from the fact that in the regime $B<\Bh$, $F$ is constant in a small neighborhood around $1/q$ (precisely, in the interval $[1/q,1/B]$), which is no longer the case for $B=\Bh$.